boliu83/azure-docs/articles/aks/nat-gateway.md

 * You can't set cluster outbound type to LoadBalancer.
 You can set it to Nat Gateway or UDR:
   * [NAT Gateway](./nat-gateway.md): NAT Gateway can automatically handle NAT connection and is more powerful than Standard Load Balancer.
 You might incur extra charges with this option.
   * [UDR (UserDefinedRouting)](./limit-egress-traffic.md): You must keep port limitations in mind when configuring routing rules.
-  * If you need to switch from a load balancer to NAT Gateway, you can either add a NAT gateway into the VNet or run [`az aks upgrade`][aks-upgrade] to update the outbound type.
+  * If you need to switch from a load balancer to NAT Gateway, you can either add a NAT gateway into the VNet or run [`az aks update`][aks-update] to update the outbound type.

 > [!NOTE]
 > UserDefinedRouting has the following limitations: